 Hadeel Mustafa Anabtawi, We Empower Winner and DVF international awardee, is a social entrepreneur in the children & girls empowerment field.
 She founded The Alchemist Lab in 2012 in Jordan to empower children with the skills they need to explore themselves and the world around them with confidence & determination.
 Learn more about Hadeel Mustafa Anabtawi.

 New this year!
-Deep dive workshops will take place during the breakout session blocks.
-Spend 3-6 hours developing practical skills such as creating a book proposal or writing a case featuring female leaders.
-Learn more about this year's deep dive offerings.
+Featured workshops will take place during the breakout session blocks.
+Spend time developing practical skills such as creating a book proposal or writing a case featuring female leaders.
+Learn more about this year's featured offerings.

 Joanne Barnes is Dean of the Graduate School and Professor in the Department of Leadership Studies at Indiana Wesleyan University.

 Lisa Thomson is Chief of Staff at The College of Saint Rose.